ansys/scade-design-rules/doc/source/rules/modelling/no_floats.rst

 Verification
 ------------
-This rule recursively checks types, variables, constants and expressions throughout the model for any use of ``float32`` or ``float64``, and fails if any is found.
+This rule recursively checks types, variables, constants, and expressions throughout the model for any use of ``float32`` or ``float64``, and fails if any is found.

 Resolution
 ----------